Adult Parkour Programs in Seattle & Portland

-Parkour is for everyone—it’s not just what you see in the movies.
-It’s dynamic, challenging, and deeply rewarding.
-Our adult classes help you develop strength, coordination, and hit your physical goals through fundamental movements like jumping, climbing, and vaulting.
-Whether you're a beginner or experienced, you'll gain a sense of control over your body and environment while having fun.
-Watch the video below to see what it’s all about!
+Parkour is for everyone—it’s not just what you see in the movies—it’s dynamic, challenging, and deeply rewarding.
+Our adult classes help you develop strength, coordination, and hit your physical goals through exciting movements like jumping, climbing, and vaulting.
+You'll gain a sense of control over your body and a whole new perspective of your environment - all while having a blast.

 Parkour is a movement art where we use obstacles to navigate space creatively and/or efficiently.
 We apply skills such as running, jumping, climbing, and crawling to go under, over, and through obstacles.
 Parkour teaches you to play and create challenges anywhere, in both built and natural environments.